-- Students in the Diploma Program within the School of Theology or Billy Graham School may complete any of the M.Div. curricular concentrations with the exception of the Hebrew and Greek requirements. - Any additional items requested by the Admissions Committee in order for the Committee to obtain a more in-depth profile of the applicant.
+- Students in the Diploma Program may complete any of the M.Div. curricular concentrations with the exception of the Hebrew and Greek requirements. - The Admissions Committee reserves the right to request additional personal, academic, or professional information from any applicant in order to make an admissions decision.